Physical Science Solution Very Short Answer Type:

 (2) To compare the solubility of different substances at a given temperature.

-Answer: When a saturated solution available at a particular temperature is cooled to a lower temperature, then some of the dissolved solute will separate out in the form of a definite geometrical shape called crystal.
+When a saturated solution available at a particular temperature is cooled to a lower temperature, then some of the dissolved solutes will separate out in the form of a definite geometrical shape called a crystal.
 The process of forming crystals is called crystallization.
 Crystals are homogeneous solids bounded by a plane surface at definite angles to one another and having a definite geometric shape.

 Question 25.
-State the physical properties of crystals with example.
+State the physical properties of crystals with examples.

 Answer :